- What is offshore software development?

 Visit your offshore team from time to time; conduct ice-breaker conference calls where both your teams get a chance to get to know each other and always be vocal about how you feel about their collaboration.

-Effective communication is the key to a successful partnership with your offshore team, and a lot of the times, this aspect is overlooked by companies.
+Effective communication is the key to a successful partnership with your offshore team, and many times, this aspect is overlooked by companies.

 It is crucial to foster an environment in which effective communication becomes the first, and most important goal, without which your development project can derail.
 Some communication channels that you can use between your in-house and virtual teams include: